WatchOutNewsAgency/wona.github.com/_posts/2018-03-09-funding-extracurriculars.md

 **SPIC MACAY:** ₹100/- per student per year<br>
 **NSS:** ₹30/- per student per year<br>

 Individual initiatives like these take up the leftover fraction of the gymkhana fund for their own activities.
 Cinema Club, for example, uses its fund to showcase movies in the convocation hall for the students, while SPIC MACAY uses the money to organise events like Virasat to promote classical performing arts.
 Mr. Adarsh Goyal, a member of SPIC MACAY, says that these funds help them invite high-calibre artists, like Padma Shri and Grammy laureates, for periodic events and workshops.
-He adds, “Most of our money goes in the arrangement of these events, like the stage setup and publicity through flexes and posters.
-We also incur the travel costs for the artistes, along with some other hospitality-related expenditures, which are paid for through our funds.”
+He adds, _“Most of our money goes in the arrangement of these events, like the stage setup and publicity through flexes and posters.
+We also incur the travel costs for the artistes, along with some other hospitality-related expenditures, which are paid for through our funds.”_

-Speaking for the Himalayan Explorers’ Club, Mr.Manish Gupta, the secretary, says, “HEC organises close to 30 short and long treks throughout the year with an average participation of 40 students.
+Speaking for the Himalayan Explorers’ Club, Mr. Manish Gupta, the secretary, says, _“HEC organises close to 30 short and long treks throughout the year with an average participation of 40 students.
 Registration of these treks is open-to-all, and a subsidy of around 500/- is given to each of the participants.
 Some expeditions are more extensive than the others, the recent one to Kalindikhal (at a height of 6000 metres) being an example, and take up more funds than the others.
 HEC also organises two skating camps in a year, along with a cycle-race, CAT (Confidence Assault Training) course, certain guest lectures and an annual Plantation Day.
 Winners of the cycle-race, the CAT course and for different adventurous categories are awarded during the Annual Club Day of the group.
 Funds are also used in buying and repairing the trekking equipments like tents, sleeping bags, mats, torches, cooking equipments, and skates.
 Other expenditures include refreshments for on-campus events, hospitality costs for the guests, and the printing costs of an annual magazine of the group.
-HEC also has three salaried-employees to look after the funds, the park, and the store of the club, and they are also being paid from the same funds.”
-He also cited the need for additional money, mentioning that HEC has taken a social initiative under rural development cell of ‘Mountain Cleaning Drive’, and it is looking for more funds to make this initiative successful.
+HEC also has three salaried-employees to look after the funds, the park, and the store of the club, and they are also being paid from the same funds.”_ He also cited the need for additional money, mentioning that HEC has taken a social initiative under rural development cell of ‘Mountain Cleaning Drive’, and it is looking for more funds to make this initiative successful.

  As far as NSS is concerned, Mr. Tejas Khadilkar, the current Secretary, mentions that most of their budget goes into the organisation of events like National Social Summit and Blood Donation Camps.
 In addition to these, he says that initiatives like cloth distribution drives, cleanliness drives, teaching classes, and various guest lectures take up a major chunk of their budget.
-He further adds, “The constraint of budget keeps us from inviting high profile guests as we are barely able to fund their correspondingly high travel and hospitality expenses.”
+He further adds, _“The constraint of budget keeps us from inviting high profile guests as we are barely able to fund their correspondingly high travel and hospitality expenses.”_
 <br>